DiRAC-Training/FM005-Code-scaling/_episodes/03-scalability-profiling.md

 >
 > > ## Solution
 > >
-> > You'll notice that your own result timings are different from the ones above, and a key reason is that these were run on a working system with other users, so the runtime will be affected depending on the load of the system.
+> > You'll notice that your own result timings are different from the ones above and a key reason is that these were run on a working system with other users, so the runtime will be affected depending on the load of the system.
 >{: .solution}
 {: .challenge}